rhythm98/not-uploaded-docs/guides-Copilot.md

 <!-- Main- Index [THIS IS FOR INDEX] -->

-7. Select only the code for index and use this prompt -  "Using this code as reference , rewrite the selected code while also removing styles, classes, data list texts and structure them"
+7. Select only the code for index and use this prompt -  "Using this code as reference , rewrite the selected code while also removing styles, classes, data list texts and structure them while linking them with target=blank rel=noopenner noreferrer"

 8.
 Copy this index code- <section class="index"><p><a href="#bookmarkSection1">1.
 Introduction</a></p><ol><li><p><a href="#bookmarkSection1.1">1.1.
 Purpose of this guide</a></p></li><li><p><a   href="#bookmarkSection1.2">1.2.
 Changes to the previous version of the guide</a></p></li><li><p><a href="#bookmarkSection1.3">1.3.
 Who should read this guide</a></p></li><li><p><a href="#bookmarkSection1.4">1.4.
 How to use this document</a></p></li><li><p><a href="#bookmarkSection1.5">1.5.
 Other important publications</a></p></li><li><p><a href="#bookmarkSection1.6">1.6.
 Status of the document</a></p></li></ol><p><a href="#bookmarkSection2">2.
 Getting Additional Help</a></p><ol><li><p><a href="#bookmarkSection2.1">2.1.
 Chapter summary</a></p></li><li><p><a href="#bookmarkSection2.2">2.2.
 FTA support channels</a></p><ol><li><p><a href="#bookmarkSection2.2.1">2.2.1.
 E-Learning</a></p></li><li><p><a href="#bookmarkSection2.2.2">2.2.2.
 VAT Helpline</a></p></li></ol></li></ol><p><a href="#bookmarkSection2.3">2.3.
 Receiving support from external agents and advisers</a></p></section>